Upstatement/jigsaw/README.md

 # Jigsaw
 Simple ways to make admin customizations for WordPress.
+You know all that brain space you saved for [memorizing hooks](http://wptavern.com/learn-three-wordpress-filters-a-day)?
+Use it for something better.
 For example, you can...

 ### Add a column to an admin page!